covcom/205CDE/03 Introduction to HTML5/README.md

 > Organize your folders/projects properly using sub-folders such as images/assets/js/css.
 Read [Reddit discussions on folder structure best practice](https://www.reddit.com/r/webdev/comments/3afdb8/website_directory_structure_bestpractices/).
 For file names, follow common practice using all lower case letters and hyphen such as `contact-details.html`.
 See [some more explanations](http://www.dummies.com/how-to/content/how-to-name-html-files.html).

-> Don't use `index.html` for pages other than your home page, because browsers detect your home page by looking for a file called index.html by default.
+> Don't use `index.html` for pages other than your homepage, because browsers detect your homepage by looking for a file called index.html by default.

 ![](.md_images/upload.png)